Overview

 Bond Premium Amortization

-Consequently, the basis of a bond (whether the bond interest is taxable or exempt from Pennsylvania personal income tax) includes any premium paid on the bond.
+Consequently, the basis of a bond (whether the bond interest is taxable or exempt from PA PIT) includes any premium paid on the bond.
 For each interest payment, the owner of the bond must amortize the bond premium according to accepted accounting principles and practices consistently used by the taxpayer (such as straight-line, effective interest rate method, constant yield method, etc.) and allocate the amortized amount to each interest payment to reflect the return of bond premium.
 The taxable bond interest is the difference between the total interest payment and the allocated bond premium amount.
 Because the allocated bond premium amount is a return of the bond owner’s investment, the owner must also reduce his basis in the bond by the amount of the allocated bond premium.
 The owner must reduce his basis regardless of whether the reduction in the interest payment results in a reduction of tax (in the case of a taxable bond) or does not result in a reduction in tax (in the case of a tax-exempt bond).

 Bond premium amortization is included as an adjustment to the amount of federal interest income.
 The amortization amount taken for federal income tax purposes must be added back on Line 3 of PA-40 Schedule A, Interest Income, while the Pennsylvania amortization amount is deducted on Line 8 of PA-40 Schedule A.